lokeshreddyv/Question-Answering-with-End-to-End-Memory-Network/README.md

 # Memory Networks Architecture

 This deep learning neural network architecture was published in 2015 and you can refer to the original [paper](https://arxiv.org/abs/1503.08895) for its detailed description.
-The architecture takes inpiration from attention model.
+The architecture shares some early principles with attention model.

 The model takes two different inputs: A story (represented as a list of sentences all required to answer the question) and a question.
 The model performs calculation in order to combine these inputs and predict the answer.
 We can split the network into several functions:
 - Input Encoder m: This section transforms all input sentences into vectors of given embedding size and length of sentence_max_length. size: batch x sentence_max_length x embedding_size